-- 3. Remuneration policy The Group's Remuneration Committee considers the remuneration policy of the managers across the group to ensure that it aligns with the interests of Standard Club and its subsidiaries and does not promote excessive risk taking.
-In doing so, it additionally considers the performance rating of the group chief executive officer in respect of the previous year and the objectives of the CEO and members of the managers' senior management team.
-The chair of the Remuneration Committee reports to the board on its review of the policy. - 4.
+- 1. Directors' fees (including committees) The Group Remuneration Committee's terms of reference include the review and recommendation of changes to directors' fees, including those paid to the directors of Standard Ireland. - 2.
+Remuneration policy The Group's Remuneration Committee considers the remuneration policy of the managers across the group to ensure that it aligns with the interests of Standard Club and its subsidiaries and does not promote excessive risk taking.
+In doing so, it additionally considers the performance rating of the group chief executive officer in respect of the previous year and the objectives of the CEO and members of the managers' senior management team. - 3.
 Summary of the remuneration policy of the managers The managers' policy is to adopt and encourage a total view of remuneration, with the reward strategy being to place emphasis on variable pay and alignment to performance based on the achievement of objectives, rather than to focus on base pay.
 The total remuneration of the managers' employees consists of annual base salary, a discretionary annual bonus, pension, private medical insurance, group life assurance and group income protection cover.
-A review of the club's remuneration policy was carried out and recommended changes were implemented during 2021.